nicholasmr/specfab/docs/enhancements-strainrate.md

 ## Grain homogenization

-To calculate $E_{ij}$ for a given CPO using (1) requires an *effective* rheology that takes the microstructure into account.
+Calculating $E_{ij}$ using (1) for a given CPO requires an *effective* rheology that takes the microstructure into account.

-In the simplest case, polycrystals may be regarded as an ensemble of interactionless grains (monocrystals) subject to either a homogeneous stress field over the polycrystal scale
+In the simplest case, polycrystals may be regarded as an ensemble of interactionless grains (monocrystals), subject to either a homogeneous stress field over the polycrystal scale:

 $$
 {\bf S}' = {\bf S}